npolshakova/scenegraph-viz/README.md

 # Scenegraph Viz

-- Visualize scenegraph and dsg similar to RViz using 3js or d3
+- Visualize scenegraph and dsg similar to RViz using three.js